chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/command.md

 }
 ```

-The handler function will be invoked whenever the `myExtension.sayHello` command is executed, be it programmatically with `executeCommand`, from the VS Code UI, or through a keybinding.
+The handler function will be invoked whenever the `myExtension.sayHello` command is executed, be it programmatically with `executeCommand`, from the Baosky UI, or through a keybinding.

 ### Creating a user facing command